universe-space-official/core-social-contracts/README.md

-# universe-social-contracts
+# Social contracts

-Solidity Contracts created to test and define project and profile information
+Solidity Contracts is the repository used to keep the user information and also the .verse NFT